·

 The legendary Mont St Michel in France was for years on the shortlist of places I wanted to visit.
 This UNESCO heritage site is it’s an abbey, city and an island in one, rising dramatically from the sea.

 It’s actually a tidal island which means it’s only an island during the high tide – a feature that brought fame to this place.
-Due to this phenomenon, Mont Saint Michel became a site for religious worship and in the end also a castle.
+Due to this phenomenon, Mont Saint Michel became a castle for religious worship.

 You can easily do a day trip to Mont St Michel from Paris.
 Here’s everything you need to know.